MarkHedleyJones/paper_interfaceModelScaling/README.md

 *  git remote add origin 'git@github.com:markjones112358/paper_interfaceModelScaling.git'

-To add the SSH address for the repository (apparently - not sure if you'll have SSH)
+To add the SSH address for the repository (apparently - not sure if you'll have SSH) Then is should ask for your git username and password.